IAL 1: Scientific Notation, Units, Math, Angles, Plots, Physics, Orbits

 Now every astro-body in a planetary system (e.g., the Solar System) attracts gravitationally every other astro-body of the system because of the long-range nature of gravity.

 However, there is NO exact solution in general for multi-body systems (AKA n-body systems) with more than 2 bodies (like most planetary systems: e.g., the Solar System).
 There may be a proof of this is, but yours truly CANNOT find an explicit statement to that effect.
-Special case solutions exist both with and mostly without explicit analytic formulae: see, e.g., Wikipedia: Three-body problem: Solutions.
+Special case solutions exist both with and mostly without explicit exact formulae: see, e.g., Wikipedia: Three-body problem: Solutions.

 See the animations illustrating three-body systems in the figure below (local link / general link: three_body_system.html).